Basilica di Santa Maria Della Salute during sunrise

 You can even get from the airport straight to Venice centre with a vaporetto.

 There are many places where you can get tickets for Vaporetto, and the most convenient are tabaccherias or the machines just by the main stops.
+Today you can get 60-minute ticket for 7,5 euros, or some of the daily tickets.
+If interested, kindly check this website with the pricing.

 Don’t forget to mark your ticket before boarding the vaporetto!